ktomk/pipelines/doc/DEVELOPMENT.md

 The currently pinned composer version is `2.1.11`, pinning the version is mostly important for the phar build as it is not reproducible otherwise.
-In general any version of composer is supported.
+In general, any version of composer is supported.

 ??? note "Composer 2 Support"
     Composer 2 is the standard in the Pipelines project.
 Previously it